 Units can only be transferred to the Fund (except for transfers to persons that are next of kin or direct in law of a Unit Holder).
-The Fund is in principle obliged to purchase Units twice a month, on a Transaction Day.
-Under certain circumstances the Fund Manager is authorized to delay redemption or honor redemption requests only partially (see Section 15 of the Prospectus: "Redemption").
+The Fund is in principle obliged to purchase Units on a weekly basis, on a Transaction Day.
+Under certain circumstances the Fund Manager is authorized to delay redemption or honor redemption requests only partially (see Section 16 of the Prospectus: "Redemption").
 In those cases the Unit Holder is not able to redeem, or redeem only partially, its Units.
 This may (also) have a negative effect on the price of the Units.